Maiconrq/INMTE/README.md

 To keep better organization of releases we follow the [Semantic Versioning 2.0.0](http://semver.org/) guidelines.

-# Contributing/Contribuindo
+## Contributing/Contribuindo

 <details>
-<summary>Want to contribute?
-Follow these recommendations:</summary>
+Want to contribute?
+Follow these recommendations:

 ## PT-BR 🇧🇷
 1. Crie um fork!